 2. Your finances

-Another document that's essential for your care if you were to become unconscious or too ill to make your own financial decisions is a financial power of attorney.
+Another document that's essential for your care if you become unconscious or too ill to make your own financial decisions is a financial power of attorney.
 A financial power of attorney allows a person you've named to pay bills, take care of your home, manage your accounts, and make other money-related decisions for you.
 Again, if you fail to have this document, a court proceeding will be necessary to appoint someone to fill this role on your behalf.

 3. Your digital assets